digital-land/digital-land.info/application/templates/pages/about/about.md

 How the data will be used
 -------------------------

-The data is openly available for anyone to download, analyse, interpret, and use to develop tools and services.
+The data is available for anyone to download, analyse, interpret, and use to develop tools and services, under the terms of the open licence and attribution for each dataset.

 There are 2 services already in development: